python-botogram/botogram/docs/api/telegram.rst

          The value can also be an instance of :py:class:`~botogram.Chat`.

+   .. py:attribute:: forward_from_message_id

+      The ID of the original message that was forwarded.
+This is currently only available for channel posts.

+      .. versionadded:: 0.4

    .. py:attribute:: forward_date

       The integer date (in Unix time) of when the original message was sent,